wakitosh/wdb_module/README.md

    drush en wdb_cantaloupe_auth # For Cantaloupe authentication drush en wdb_example         # For sample content
 ```
 4. **Configure Private File System:** The linguistic data import feature requires Drupal's private file system.
    * Go to `Configuration > Media > File system` (`/admin/config/media/file-system`).
    * Set the "Private file system path" (e.g., `../private`) and save the configuration.
 Ensure this directory exists and is writable by the web server, but is not accessible directly from the web.
 5. **Upon installation, the module will automatically:**
    * Add English and Japanese languages to the site if they do not exist.
    * Create the necessary Taxonomy vocabularies (Lexical Category, Grammatical Categories, etc.).
    * Create a default set of POS (Part-of-Speech) mapping rules.
 6. Navigate to `/admin/people/permissions` and grant the "Administer WDB Core configuration" and other WDB-related permissions to the appropriate roles.

 ## **5\.
 Usage Workflow**

 After installation, all WDB-related management pages are consolidated under the **WDB** menu item in the administration toolbar.
 Here is a typical workflow for setting up and using the system:

 1. **Create a Subsystem:**
    * **Prerequisite:** Ensure the language for your data is available in Drupal.
 Go to `Configuration > Regional and language > Languages` (`/admin/config/regional/language`).
 If the language (e.g., Egyptian) does not exist, add it as a "Custom language".
    * **Create the Term:** Go to `Structure > Taxonomy > Subsystem` and create a new taxonomy term for your collection.
 Select the language for this subsystem.
-2. **Define a Source:** Go to `WDB > Dashboard > Content Management > Manage Sources` and create a new WDB Source entity.
-Select the subsystem you just created.
-3. **Update Annotation Pages:** When a new Source is created, Annotation Page entities are automatically generated based on the "Pages" field.
-Navigate to `WDB > Dashboard > Content Management > Manage Annotation Pages` to edit these pages, adding the correct `Page Label` and `IIIF Image Identifier` for each.
-4. **Configure the Subsystem:** Go to `WDB > Dashboard > Configuration > Module Settings`.
+2. **Configure the Subsystem:** Go to `WDB > Dashboard > Configuration > Module Settings`.
 In the tab for your new subsystem, configure the IIIF server details and access control settings.
+   * **Important:** It is highly recommended to set the **IIIF Identifier Pattern** at this stage, before creating any WDB Source entities.
+This ensures that `image_identifier` values are generated correctly from the start.
    * **IIIF Server Prefix:** Do not URL-encode this value.
    * **Allow anonymous access:** Check this to make the gallery pages for this subsystem public.
 Otherwise, only users with the "View non-public WDB gallery pages" permission can access them.
    * **Hull Concavity:** Controls the tightness of the auto-generated word polygon.
-A smaller value creates a tighter, more concave shape. `0` results in a convex hull.
+A smaller value creates a tighter, more concave shape.
+However, `0` results in a convex hull.
+3. **Define a Source:** Go to `WDB > Dashboard > Content Management > Manage Sources` and create a new WDB Source entity.
+Select the subsystem you just created.
+4. **Update Annotation Pages:** When a new Source is created, Annotation Page entities are automatically generated based on the "Pages" field.
+Navigate to `WDB > Dashboard > Content Management > Manage Annotation Pages` to edit these pages and confirm the `image_identifier` has been generated correctly.
+You can also manually override it here if needed.
 5. **View the Gallery:** At this point, you should be able to access the gallery page (`/wdb/{subsystem_name}/gallery/{source_identifier}/{page_number}`) and see the IIIF images.
 6. **Annotate Characters:** In edit mode (`./edit`), draw polygons for each character.
 Enter a label for each polygon in the popup editor (e.g., a format like "line-character_sequence" like "1-1", "1-2" is recommended, but any readable text is acceptable).
 7. **Prepare Linguistic Data:** Create your linguistic data in a TSV file.
 You can download a template from the "TSV Template Generator" tool (`WDB > Dashboard > Tools & Utilities`).
 The `example` module provides useful sample data.
 For Japanese, you can also generate a template directly from the output of a morphological analyzer like WebChaMaMe (Chaki import format).
 In that case, UniDic's part-of-speech system will be automatically mapped to WDB's lexical categories.
 The POS Mappings table is used for mapping.
 You can also modify the mapping as needed.